-This an article to introduce core concepts behind and implementation of branching via a generic workflow.
+This is an article to introduce core concepts behind and implementation of branching via a generic workflow.
 It is not intended to cover all other possibilities for branching: see other relevant articles.

 Branching is an OrgVue feature designed to be a ‘holding ground’ for changes.
 It is a mechanism by which one can view a dataset, make changes to a dataset and save these changes without ever changing the dataset underneath.